 2) Your customers

 There are a wide variety of customers in a restaurant, depending on the type of restaurant.
 Customers' preferences are an important factor when deciding what type of restaurant delivery service to offer.

-Low-cost eateries will need to make sure orders come quickly otherwise it might not be worth offering this service due to the time and effort required for preparation being less significant when delivering low cost meals such as tacos or pizza.
+Low-cost eateries will need to make sure orders come quickly otherwise it might not be worth offering this service due to the time and effort required for preparation being less significant when delivering low-cost meals such as tacos or pizza.

-The economics of food delivery may be more beneficial for high-end restaurants that are catering larger groups or have a variety of menu options available because they are able to charge higher prices for those dishes.
+The economics of food delivery may be more beneficial for high-end restaurants that are catering to larger groups or have a variety of menu options available because they are able to charge higher prices for those dishes.

 One of the most common reasons for customer complaints is service.
 This doesn't just mean that they received poor service when ordering in person, but also while they were on the phone or interacting with your website or app.
-This could be caused by an employee being rude and impatient; a server forgetting to bring something or being too slow to respond to their order.
+This could be caused by an employee being rude and impatient; a delivery staff forgetting to bring something or being too slow to respond to their order.

 Whatever the case may be, you need to investigate these types of incidents immediately and find a way to resolve the conflict.

 It's also important to note that customers want your restaurant to be a place where they can feel comfortable and are taken care of.
-Therefore, it should always have the same level of customer service regardless if they're inside the restaurant or ordering from home with food delivery services.
+Therefore, it should always have the same level of customer service regardless if they're inside the restaurant or order from home with food delivery services.

 3) Your location